Forex Pips Explained: What They Are and How to Calculate Them

 Key Takeaways:

-- Pip value depends on your lot size.
+• Pip value depends on your lot size and account currency.

-Start practicing by observing price movements on a demo account and calculating the pip difference between the high and low of the day!
+Start practicing by observing price movements on a demo account and calculating the pip difference between the high and low of each day.
+Soon, thinking in pips will become second nature, and you'll automatically know your risk/reward on every setup.

 🔹 Key Takeaways